-Here are 30+ of our favorite summer sides — including everything from grilled cabbage to a colorful summer squash gratin — that play well with dinner from the grill.
+Here are over 30 of our favorite simple sides — including everything from grilled cabbage and garlicky rice to a colorful summer squash gratin — that play well with dinner from the grill.

 Corn on the cob is a staple of summer cookouts.
 While you can grill it, we sometimes prefer it prepared on the stovetop.
 Dealer's choice!
 Either way, make sure you include plenty of butter and salt when you bring it to the table.